middleman/middlemanapp.com/source/guides/templates-layouts-partials.html.markdown

 #### Markdown

 [Markdown] is a simple language that resembles text email and is optimized for writing text content and articles.
 In fact, [these guides are written in Markdown].
-An example article in Markdown would be called "article.html.markdown" and look like:
+An example article in Markdown would be called `article.html.markdown` and look like:

-    :::markdown
     # Header

     A paragraph content